 Josh Bornstein is an employment lawyer who heads the National Employment & Industrial Law practice at Maurice Blackburn Lawyers.

-He is a director of the Australia Institute, a member of the the Advisory Board of the Centre for Employment and Labour Relations Law, University of Melbourne and the Centre for Future Work and he is deputy Chair of the Racing Appeals and Disciplinary Board.
+He is a director of the Australia Institute, a member of the Advisory Board of the Centre for Employment and Labour Relations Law, University of Melbourne and the Centre for Future Work and he is Deputy Chair of the Racing Appeals and Disciplinary Board.

 Josh was the inaugural President of Tzedek.org.au, an advocacy organisation for victims of child sexual abuse within the Jewish community in Australia.

-He writes about politics, economics, law, mental health, the world of work, bullying and climate change in publications including The Australian Financial Review, the Sydney Morning Herald, The Guardian, The Age, The Drum and Business Review Weekly.
-He appears as a panelist on ABC current affairs program, The Drum.
+He writes about politics, economics, law, technology, mental health and the labour market in publications including The Australian Financial Review, the Sydney Morning Herald, The Guardian, The Age, The ABC online and Meanjin.
+He is also the author of a chapter on the fissuring of work in The Wages Crisis In Australia, published by the University of Adelaide Press in 2018.

 “When the forces of darkness are on your back, you want Josh at your side” – Julian Burnside